FIRST PAGE

 Increasing numbers of students at all academic levels are seeking counselling to deal with problems.
 Some counsellors believe that students should be told what things they should or should not pursue.
 Other counsellors believe that they should only help students become aware of the nature of their problems and that with such awareness students can take fit steps themselves - it is naïve to think that, however, for the steps that could help, may well lie beyond what the student has previous or current awareness of.

-In the Rogers inspired school of guidance and counselling a basic theory is that people have a basic need to realize their abilities and to attain psychological health and well-being.
+In the Rogers inspired school of guidance and counselling a basic theory is that people have a basic need to realise their abilities and to attain psychological health and well-being.
 There is nothing wrong with that.
 Rogerians hold that the role of the counsellor is not to resolve clients' conflicts, but rather to help them become the best that they can be.
 Hence, a Rogerian counsellor might help clients explore and discover the reasons for their social and emotional stresses, their occupational choices or emotional hassles.
 The risk is that there will only be talk, talk, talk and little or no resolution-making.

 Besides, students with serious problems have to be sent to the school psychologist.